 - personal fat thresholds (PDF: 481KB)

 In 2008, we published the Twin Cycle Hypothesis to explain the cause of Type 2 diabetes.
 This hypothesis predicted that diet could entirely reverse Type 2 diabetes.
-Read our scientific review, Pathogenesis of Type 2 diabetes on the US National Library of Medicine website.
+Read our scientific review, Pathogenesis of type 2 diabetes (PDF: 471KB) on the US National Library of Medicine website.

 A clinical study designed to test the hypothesis was funded by Diabetes UK.
 The results were very clear.
 Weight loss averaging 15kg (2 stone 5lb) achieved over 8 weeks caused two distinct sets of changes.
 Within seven days, liver fat had fallen by 30%, liver insulin sensitivity had returned to normal and fasting blood glucose had become normal.
 By eight weeks, pancreas fat content had returned to normal and insulin secretion by the pancreas had returned to normal.
 Read the full scientific paper, Reversal of Type 2 diabetes (PDF: 195KB) and the related Newcastle University Press Release, Diet Reverses Type 2 Diabetes.

 This new understanding of what causes Type 2 diabetes and how it can be completely reversed has been used by individuals worldwide, a report has been published documenting practical management of Type 2 diabetes in respect of reversal (PDF: 85KB).

 Professor Taylor was awarded the 2012 Banting Lectureship of Diabetes UK.
 Read his lecture Reversing the twin cycles of Type 2 diabetes (PDF: 543KB).

-Scientists and doctors with access to the journal Diabetes Care, can read a full review of the science underlying this matter: Type 2 diabetes: etiology and reversibility.
+Scientists and doctors with access to the journal Diabetes Care, can read a full review of the science underlying this matter: Type 2 diabetes: etiology and reversibility (PDF: 363KB).